Reading Time: 15 minutes

 Should I Buy a New or Pre-Owned Boat?

 Everyone loves shiny, new toys, right?
-It is not necessary to worry about whether or not a new boat was winterized and commissioned properly, or if it has been used improperly or mistreated.
+Don’t worry about whether or not a new boat was winterized and commissioned properly, or if it has been used improperly or mistreated.
 It is not possible to discover any history of this boat since you will be writing its on-water biography.
 It is possible to find exactly what you want, not just what’s available on the used market.
 You can rig the latest gear in any way you like to suit your purpose with the latest equipment.
 You are likely to be satisfied unless you get the cheapest boat and engine.

 With a brand new boat, a manufacturer’s warranty covers anything that goes wrong.
 Because dealers service these warranties, buying locally is a smart move.